TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 **Note.** You will have other paths if you installed the API Monitor in the non-default location.

 You can compare old and new XML and see the difference.
 Now all should work.
-Let's try again to record the API calls.
+Let's try again to record API calls.
 Here is my result:

 {{ img(src="scardtransmit_with_buffer.png" alt="SCardTransmit with buffer") }}